tonybutzer/notebook/00-Tutorial/00-landsat/README.md

 7. Creating displaying custom charts with Landsat data in the cloud
 8. Creating custom masks from numpy arrays
 9. Create and export custom layouts

+Working with Xarrays and Dask
+1. Searching STAC Records for assets
+2. Creating Pandas Dataframe for assets
+3. Creating a xarray from a scene for an area of interest
+4. Assigning compute scaling with dask
+5. Visualizing a time series with Holoviews